 How do I apply for a CA Carry Concealed Weapon (CCW) permit?

 The California State Carry Conceal Weapon (CCW) permit is approved and authorized by the Sheriff’s Department authorized by the Sheriff’s Department or city in which you reside.
 Each individual county or city has its own requirements.
 Once a county or city authorizes your CCW permit, that permit is valid in every city and county in CA; even if that city/county does not allow their residents to have a CCW permit.
-For Riverside and San Diego counties, following are the links to the specific requirements for each of these counties.
+For Riverside County, follow are the link below to the specific requirements.

 Street Safe Defense also provides the training for the Arizona + 32 states CCW permit.
 This course is taken at the same time as the CA CCW permit class at no additional cost.
 The AZ Department of Public Safety program automatically authorizes you a CCW permit if you successfully pass their background investigation.
 The AZ CCW permit is good in 32 other states as well, but CA is not included in that 32-state list.